syauqylei/WaveSimulation/README.md

 # Wave Simulation

 Codes for Seismic Wave Simulation.
-This project consists finite-difference methods and Stereo Modeling By [Yang et al](https://doi.org/10.1111/j.1365-2478.2011.01033.x)
+This project consists of implementation of wave equation using finite-difference methods and Stereo Modeling By [Yang et al](https://doi.org/10.1111/j.1365-2478.2011.01033.x)

 ## Prerequisites